phusion/passenger-docker-redhat/README.md

 Meteor | app.js (in this readme we configured it to main.js) Python | passenger_wsgi.py (e.g. containing `from app import MyApp as application`)

-Error logs can be found in `/var/log/nginx/error.log`.
+If the container doesn't start at all, you can have a look inside with bash (e.g. run `nginx` in the console to see if that throws an error):

-If the container doesn't start at all, you can have a look inside with bash (run `nginx` in the console to see if that throws an error):
+	# Run a temporary container (changes will be lost) to peek inside

-	docker run -t -i you/app:0.1 my_init --skip-runit -- bash -l
+	docker run --rm -t -i you/app:0.1 my_init --skip-runit -- bash -l

 Finally, there is a [discussion forum](https://groups.google.com/d/forum/passenger-docker) where others might be able to help you.